Battle for Königshügel

-The Battle of Königshügel (Kampene ved Kongshøj), also known as the Battle of Ober-Selk, was a battle in the Second Schleswig War where Austrian Major General Gondrecourt and his infantry brigade succeeded in occupying the area in front of the Danevirke near Ober-Selk (Øvre Selk) and taking the strategically important village of Königshügel (Kongshøj).
+The Battle of Königshügel (Kampene ved Kongshøj), also known as the Battle of Ober-Selk fought on 3 February 1864, was a battle in the Second Schleswig War where Austrian Major General Gondrecourt and his infantry brigade succeeded in occupying the area in front of the Danevirke near Ober-Selk (Øvre Selk) and taking the strategically important village of Königshügel (Kongshøj).

 Background

 After the Second Schleswig War had begun, Prussian and Austrian troops crossed into Schleswig on 1 February 1864 against the resistance of the Federal Assembly of the German Confederation, and war became inevitable.
 The Austrians attacked towards the refortified Dannevirke frontally while the Prussian forces struck the Danish fortifications at Mysunde (on the Schlei coast of Schwansen east of Schleswig, trying to bypass the Danevirke by crossing the frozen Schlei inlet, but in six hours could not take the Danish positions, and retreated.
 The Austrian forces were led by Leopold Gondrecourt and were ordered to capture the town of Königshügel, in order to gain a strategic position.